IanAWatson/LillyMol/docs/Molecule_Tools/enumeration.md

 The tool has some in-built rules to avoid forming unwanted functional groups.
 These include things like aminals, biphenyls and several others.
 These could be made optional by making settings in the proto.
-Note however that the tool does not guard against formation of undesirable groups.
-There are quite a few queries in the Lilly Medchem Rules that can be formed, even though the reagents do not contain those problematic groups.
+Note however that the tool does not fully guard against formation of undesirable groups.
+There are quite a few queries in the Lilly Medchem Rules that can be formed, even though neither component contains those problematic groups.

+In current form, 6300 of 734k molecules generated from about 600 random Chembl molecules fail the Lilly Medchem Rules after enumeration, less than 1%.
+Applying the Medchem Rules after generation is comparatively expensive.

+It may also be a good idea to pass generated molecules through the synthetic precedent tool.
+But caution is needed.
+For example if the knowledge base used by the synthetic precedent tool is Chembl, and the starting molecules are Chembl molecules, you will definitely see unprecedented arrangements of atoms, especially at larger radii.
+Building the knowledge based with different collections can help, and also just focus attention on radius 1 misses.

+Adding atom typing to fragments can also be helpful with this, although that functionality is not enabled in this tool.

+## Summary
+This tool is used for exhaustive enumeration around a molecule of interest.
+Its use should be considered complementary to more "adventurous" generative tools.